-Pricing for BEE Plugin is based on the concept of unique users of the editor.
+Pricing for Beefree SDK is based on the concept of unique users of the editor.
 A unique user is one that is identified by a unique UID, as described below.
 The system counts unique UIDs within a billing period, and resets the count to zero at the start of the next billing period.

 The UID parameter:

-- is an alphanumeric string passed to BEE Plugin in the editor configuration file.
+- Is an alphanumeric string passed to Beefree SDK in the editor configuration file.

-It uniquely identifies a user of the Plugin.
+It uniquely identifies a user of the application.
 When we say “uniquely”, we mean that:

 - It will be counted as a unique user for monthly billing purposes.